standardshub/markdown_guidelines/content/en/md2html-setup.md

 ---

 ## MD2HTML v2.x
-Each technical document folder MUST include an `index.md` file.
+Each Technical document folder MUST include an `index.md` file.

 ⚠️ Important:
 In MD2HTML version 2.0, the index file format changed from `.md` to `.yaml`.